frederic-perez/AmE-dictionary/data/idioms.md

 __sweet spot__ :five: A particular point, area, or range where something will be most effective or beneficial. _The tension is in my shoulders.
 Move your hands a little higher… there!
 That’s the sweet spot._
 __sweet tooth__
 __swept away__
+__swim against the tide__ To go against or disagree with a prevailing or popularly held opinion or perspective; to act or behave contrary to the majority of others.
 __Swiss Army Knife__ _The Swiss Army Knife of cultural attractions in Chicago._
 __switch gears__ :dart::two: To quickly or abruptly change what one is doing or discussing. _With that out of the way, let’s switch gears and discuss our strategy for the third quarter._
+__switcheroo__ _slang_ A surprising, unexpected, or deceptive swap, change, variation, or reversal. _I’ll distract the guards while you make a switcheroo with the fake diamond._
 __sword of Damocles__
 __sync up__ _Syncing up over coffee._
 __table talk__ The conversation that takes place during a meal. _Once politics and religion enter table talk, it’s time to finish the meal as quickly as possible._